Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Pediatric Psychology Postdoctoral Fellowship Program

-Children’s Hospital Orange County (CHOC) is pleased to offer up to 11 one or two-year, full time, postdoctoral fellowships in the Department of Psychology.
-The training year begins on August 26, 2024 and ends on August 22, 2025.
+Children’s Hospital Orange County (CHOC) is pleased to offer up to 10 one or two-year, full-time, postdoctoral fellowships in the Department of Psychology.
+The training year begins on August 25, 2025 and ends on August 21, 2026.
 The postdoctoral fellowships are a part of the Psychology Training Program that includes an APA accredited internship.
 The postdoctoral fellowships at CHOC offer advanced training in the areas of pediatric psychology, pediatric neuropsychology, and/or child and adolescent psychology.
 The goal of the training program is to allow fellows to further their professional development so that they can function independently as a psychologist across a wide variety of settings.
 The training program is designed to allow for the natural progression from internship training, where a variety of new clinical skills are learned, to a greater focus on the application of these skills with an increasing degree of independence.
-Along with this emphasis, training increasingly focuses on the development of professional skills necessary for independent functioning (professional development areas include serving as a consultant within specific medical teams, program development, licensure and/or grant writing).
+Along with this emphasis, training increasingly focuses on the development of professional skills necessary for independent practice (professional development areas include serving as a consultant within specific multidisciplinary teams, program development, licensure and/or grant writing).
 Fellows will receive training in assessment and consultation within a medical/clinical setting as well as additional experiences with more traditional brief and/or long-term intervention or assessment outpatient cases.

 The program’s particular goals and objectives are listed below in Psychology Fellowship Training, Training Purpose and Objectives.

-Training Site: CHOC has been recognized by the U.S. News & World Report as a Best Children’s Hospital and is nationally ranked in 8 pediatric specialties including Neonatology, Pediatric Cancer, Pediatric Cardiology and Heart Surgery, Pediatric Diabetes and Endocrinology, Pediatric Neurology and Neurosurgery, Pediatric Orthopedics, Pediatric Pulmonology and Lung Surgery, and Pediatric Urology.
+Training Site: CHOC has been recognized by the U.S. News & World Report as a Best Children’s Hospital and is nationally ranked in eight pediatric specialties including Behavioral Health, Neurology and Neurosurgery, Cancer, and Cardiology and Heart Surgery.
 CHOC serves much of Southern California as it is Orange County’s only medical facility solely devoted to the care of children and their families.
 Founded in 1964, CHOC is a tertiary care facility with a 323-bed capacity and a medical staff of over 500 physicians.
 Virtually every pediatric subspecialty is offered here: allergy, cardiology, endocrinology, gastroenterology, hematology, infectious disease, neonatology, nephrology, neurology, oncology, pulmonary medicine, and rheumatology.
 Most surgical specialties are also available.
-CHOC also has a pediatrics residency program.
+CHOC also has a pediatrics residency and medical fellowship program.
 CHOC and the University of California, Irvine Medical School have an affiliation agreement that started in 2009, resulting in the majority of pediatric care for both facilities taking place at CHOC.

 CHOC has also grown its mental health service offerings, including opening an inpatient psychiatric unit in April 2018, an intensive outpatient program (IOP) in 2017, establishing an Emergency Department Mental Health Evaluation Service in 2015, starting community training sessions in 2017, and adding school based mental health services in 2020.
 CHOC opened the Thompson Autism and Neurodevelopmental Center (TANC), a comprehensive center devoted to interdisciplinary care for children with Autism, in February 2020.
 In September 2015, we opened a County Behavioral Health contract clinic, CHOC Project HEALTH, which is a Full Service Partnership (FSP), providing intensive outpatient and wrap-around services, including outpatient psychotherapy, psychiatry, care coordination, and case management for children with both medical and psychiatric conditions.